kahboom/nerdycode-posts/2020/microservices-micro-frontends.md

 But we haven't addressed one of the fundamentals in this system, and that's the _organizational design_.
 The first principle from SOLID, the **Single Responsibility Principle (SRP)**, states that a class should only have a single responsibility.

-Robert Martin, the creator of this principle, later offers a different wording:
+Robert Martin, the creator of this principle, later offers a different wording to make it a bit easier to understand:

 >"Gather together the things that change for the same reasons.
 Separate those things that change for different reasons."